War Brides Act: Background

-Concerns over marital fraud
+Marital fraud concerns

 The War Brides Act brought about increased concern over marital fraud.
-Some of this came from nativist concerns because of the increase of immigrants, but there were also real concerns about this act being abused.
-Marriage to a soldier was no guarantee of admission into the United States, and the women who did enter as war brides remained under scrutiny about the legitimacy of their marriage.
+Some of this came from nativists because of the increase of immigrants, and some from other people.
+Marriage to a soldier was no guarantee of admission into the United States and the women who entered as war brides remained under scrutiny of their marriage legitimacy.
 The concerns of fraud came from wives who would migrate under this act and then not live with their husbands or obtain a divorce.
-In order to prove that they were married, women had to provide proof of their marriage or engagement to a US serviceman; a war bride’s status was dependent on that of her husband and if her husband was found not to be a soldier or not to have been honorably discharged, she was inadmissible as well.
+In order to prove that they were married, women had to provide proof of their marriage or engagement to a US serviceman; a war bride's status was dependent on that of her husband and if her husband was found not to be a soldier or not to have been honorably discharged, she was inadmissible as well.